A Volume-based Description of Transport in Incompressible Liquid Electrolytes and its Application to Ionic Liquids: Application to eNMR Measurements

-Note that the experimental determination of the conductivity $\kappa$ is comparatively straightforward using, \emph{e.g.} impedance spectroscopy.
-Thus, the second constraint in \cref{eq:MobVolConstr} can be used conveniently for a consistency check of the results obtained from eNMR measurements, which is a standard procedure to ensure high quality eNMR measurements.\cite{Gouverneur2015,Gouverneur2018,Rosenwinkel2019}
+Apparently, the electric conductivity of the electrolyte is completely determined by the species mobilities and the species concentrations.
+Note that the experimental determination of the conductivity $\kappa$ is comparatively straightforward using, \emph{e.g.} impedance spectroscopy as in this work.
+Thus, the second constraint in \cref{eq:MobVolConstr} can be used conveniently for a consistency check of the results obtained from eNMR measurements, which is a standard procedure to ensure high quality eNMR measurements.\cite{Gouverneur2015,Gouverneur2018,Rosenwinkel2019} Furthermore, the second constraint in \cref{eq:MobVolConstr} implies that all transference numbers can be calculated from eNMR mobilities alone via (see \cref{eq:transportparams})